Patients Give Doctors High Marks For Prescribing Antibiotics For Common Sniffles

 Patients' ratings of individual appointments contributed to their physician's overall patient satisfaction scores.

-And concern about those scores could be influencing doctors' decisions to prescribe antibiotics, says Dr. Kathryn A. Martinez, an internal medicine researcher at the Cleveland Clinic and an author on the study.
+And concern about those scores could be influencing doctors' decisions to prescribe antibiotics, says Dr. Kathryn A. Martinez, an internal medicine researcher at the Cleveland Clinic and an author of the study.

 "It is very problematic because it creates an incentive for physicians to do things that are not medically necessary in order to drive up their satisfaction ratings," Martinez says.

 Sixty-six percent of telemedicine patients examined in this study received antibiotics for respiratory tract infections, a rate which Martinez says is far too high.
-Conditions like the common cold are mostly viral, and thus rarely call for antibiotics.
+Conditions like the common cold are mostly viral and thus rarely call for antibiotics.

 In fact, physicians in the study prescribed antibiotics for respiratory tract infections at about twice the rate that would be clinically appropriate based on the prevalence of bacterial infections, according to Dr. Rita M. Mangione-Smith, the division chief of general pediatrics and hospital medicine at Seattle Children's Research Institute who was not involved with the study.